eregs/eregs.github.io/README.md

 eRegulations Documentation
 ============

-[eRegulations](http://www.consumerfinance.gov/eregulations/) is a web-based tool that makes regulations easy to find, read and understand with features such as inline official interpretations, highlighted defined terms, and a revision comparison view.
+[eRegulations](http://www.consumerfinance.gov/eregulations/) is a web-based tool that makes regulations easier to find, read and understand with features such as inline official interpretations, highlighted defined terms, and a revision comparison view.
 This repository contains documentation for the project and can be viewed at <http://cfpb.github.io/eRegulations>

 ## Editing the documentation